-Risk = (impact criterion 1 + impact criterion 2 + ... + ICn)/n \ Probability

-2. Basically the same, but Probability is

-- . the more criteria, the smaller the spread ('range') - the limits of the risk categories are not transparent; - not a real risk assessment because no probability factors in the calculation.
+Linear Mean Value Risk = (impact criterion 1 + impact criterion 2 + ... + ICn)/n All impact scores are added and the mean (or 'average') score is determined.
+Disadvantages: • high risks are levelled out by low risks • the more criteria, the smaller the spread ('range') • the limits of the risk categories are not transparent; • not a real risk assessment because no probability factors in the calculation.